Global stability of the multi-strain Kermack-McKendrick (renewal) epidemic model: Global stability analysis

-From equation~\eqref{eq:Wdot} we see that the largest invariant subset in $\mathbb{R}_{> 0}^{2n+1}$ for which $\dot{W} = 0$ is the endemic equilibrium point $\bar{P}^1$.
-Hence, by LaSalle's extension of Lyapunov's asymptotic stability theorem, the endemic equilibrium point $\bar{P}^1$ is globally asymptotically stable. \end{proof}
+From equation~\eqref{eq:Wdot} we see that the largest invariant subset in $\widehat\Omega$ for which $\dot{W} = 0$ is the endemic equilibrium point $\bar{P}^1$.
+Since by Lemma 1 of~\citep{meehan2019global} the orbit is eventually precompact, by LaSalle's extension of Lyapunov's asymptotic stability theorem~\citep[Theorem~5.17]{hsmith_textbook}, the endemic equilibrium point $\bar{P}^1$ is globally asymptotically stable in $\widehat\Omega$ for $R_{01}>1$. \end{proof}